iann0036/tf-cfn-provider/docs/providers/oci/CoreVnicAttachment.md

 `AvailabilityDomain` - The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`.

+`CompartmentId` - The OCID of the compartment the VNIC attachment is in, which is the same compartment the instance is in.

 `DisplayName` - A user-friendly name.
 Does not have to be unique.
 Avoid entering confidential information.

-`CompartmentId` - The OCID of the compartment the VNIC attachment is in, which is the same compartment the instance is in.
+`Id` - The OCID of the VNIC attachment.

+`InstanceId` - The OCID of the instance.

+`NicIndex` - Which physical network interface card (NIC) the VNIC uses.
+Certain bare metal instance shapes have two active physical NICs (0 and 1).
+If you add a secondary VNIC to one of these instances, you can specify which NIC the VNIC will use.
+For more information, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).

+`State` - The current state of the VNIC attachment.

 `SubnetId` - The OCID of the VNIC's subnet.